Abu-Waqaas/-30DaysofLearning-CAPSTONE-PROJECT/README.md

 #30DaysofLearning CAPSTONE PROJECT

 ### PROJECT OBJECTIVE
-There is no essence of learning if it will not be put into practice, so this is what prompted this project.
+There is no essence to learning if it will not be put into practice, so this is what prompted this project.
 This task was given to us as our Capstone project at #30daysoflearning class, which was organised by some Microsoft employees to assist the Nigeria students, who have been at home since February due to the industrial strike of their institutions staff (ASUU, SSANU and NASU).
 We were given two dataset of Airlines to work on either of them (Delayed flights and Crash flights) and bring out the underlying facts of those data.
 I accessed the two datasets, explained below is the description and analysis of the Airline Delay Datasets.
 The metrics derived from the analysis include: